fbonalair/traefik-crowdsec-bouncer/README.md

 Enjoy!

 # Usage
 For now, this web service is mainly fought to be used as a container.
+If you need to build from source, you can get some inspiration from the Dockerfile.

 ## Prerequisites
 You should have Traefik v2 and a CrowdSec instance running.